AARP Eye Center

 Which vaccines are available, and who can get them?

-The Centers for Disease Control and Prevention (CDC) says most people are eligible for COVID-19 vaccinations.
+The Centers for Disease Control and Prevention (CDC) says everyone 6 months and older should get an updated 2024-2025 COVID-19 vaccine.

-• Pfizer and Moderna: The updated mRNA vaccines became available in September 2023 and replaced previous versions.
+- Pfizer and Moderna: The updated mRNA vaccines were approved by the U.S. Food and Drug Administration (FDA) in August and replace previous versions of the vaccine.
 The CDC recommends that people 6 months and older get the updated vaccine (no longer referred to as a booster), which targets a more recent strain of the omicron variant.

-People 5 and older should get one dose of the updated vaccine, regardless of how many and which vaccines they previously received.
+People 5 and older — and especially adults age 65 and older, those living in a long-term care facility, and those who are at high risk of severe disease from a coronavirus infection — should get one dose of the updated vaccine, regardless of how many and which vaccines they previously received.
 Children 6 months to 4 years old may need more than one shot, depending on their age and vaccination status, according to CDC recommendations.

-• Novavax: The updated vaccine, which uses a more traditional technology, was authorized in October 2023 for people 12 and older and replaces previous versions.
-It targets a more recent strain of the omicron variant and is an alternative for people who cannot or will not get an mRNA vaccine.
 You will need two shots given three weeks apart for a full primary series.
-You may get a single dose if you’ve been previously vaccinated and have not received an updated Pfizer or Moderna mRNA vaccine.
+You may get a single dose if you’ve been previously vaccinated at least two months before and have not received an updated Pfizer or Moderna mRNA vaccine.

 People with compromised immune systems may receive additional doses, depending on their vaccination history.
 More information is available at the CDC’s website.